withcaldera/engineering-framework/frameworks/progression-matrix.md

 **You're ready when you consistently:**
 - Complete features (not just tasks) independently
-- Think 1-2 weeks ahead, not just current task
+- Plan and execute 1-3 months of work, not just 1-2 weeks
+- Transition from features into owning small projects
 - Propose solutions, not just implement them
-- Take responsibility for feature success
+- Take responsibility for feature success and delivery process
 - Anticipate problems before blockers
 - Help unblock teammates proactively
 - Influence team practices through contributions
 - Understand trade-offs in technical decisions

-**Time typically:** 2-4 years, but demonstrate readiness, don't wait for time
+**Time typically:** 2-4 years experience, but demonstrate readiness, don't wait for time

 ### Moving from Senior → Principal

 **You're ready when you consistently:**
-- Plan and deliver month-long projects
+- Plan and deliver 3-6 month projects
+- Transition from projects into owning products
-- Own solution discovery, not just delivery
+- Own solution discovery consistently and begin identifying problems
 - Influence technical strategy across projects
 - Think about long-term technical health
 - Guide architecture for team/product